succulent/acclaim_recovery_sdcard/README.md

 - 2 androids logo (wait up to a minute)
 - CM7 android logo (wait up to a couple minutes)

+Files
+- flash_recovery.zip (use to flash it. no more sdcard recovery)
+- Hold Power & "n button" down until the device turns on and off again.
+- Then press Power to turn the device on normally and access the recovery.
+- flash_boot.zip (backup boot.img if needed to reflash)

 -HD (succulent on XDA)
 http://forum.xda-developers.com/showthread.php?t=1545766